szenergy/awesome-lidar/README.md

 - Any list item with an OctoCat :octocat: has a GitHub repo or organization
 - Any list item with a RedCircle :red_circle: has YouTube videos or channel
+- Any list item with a Paper :newspaper: has a scientific paper or detailed description

 ## Manufacturers